Yejashi/obsidianNotes/Class/Spring 2025/Algorithms COSC581/Exam 1 Review.md

 Principal of Optimality
 - At the optimum solution, you can go to any stage i such that, no matter the value of $s_i$ and $d_i$ , the subsequent decisions $d_i+1$, $d_i+2$, ... $d_n$ are optimal.

+### 5. Algorithms
+Know how to build recurrences based on pseudocode.
+- Merge sort
+- Quicksort